gonenduk/basejs/README.md

 **acl**: Definition of access control levels and handlers of routes for access control.

 **handlers**: Handlers of routes both for API calls and web pages.
-The actual business logic of end points.
+Routes are built by OpenAPI.
+This is the end of each route where the input is validated and moved into the models and the where the output of the models is transferredd back to json and sent via http to the client.

 **lib**: Wrappers around 3rd party packages to initialize and isolate them.
 Allows required behavior and replacing of packages without changing project code.

 **models**: Models of resources.
 Does not have to have a DB collection associated with it.

-**models plugins**: Common base models to be used by other models.
+This is where the logic of the model is done and where the data layer is controlled.
-For example, handling collections and items, ownership, timestamps...
+Can be access by the handlers of the routes or internally.

-**models schemas**: Schema and index definitions of each DB model.
+**models schemas**: DB Schema and index definitions of each model.

 **public**: Public static files